Easy To Moderate

 Cancellation between 14 days and 10 days to the start of the Trip

-Cancellation less than 9 days to the start of the trek
+Cancellation less than 9 days to the start of the trip

 Itineraries are based on information available at the time of planning and are subject to change.
 "Trek The Himalayas" reserves the right to change expedition dates, people or itineraries as conditions warrant.
 If a trip must be delayed or the itinerary changed due to bad weather, road conditions, transportation delays, government intervention, airline schedules, sickness, or other contingency for which TTH or its agents cannot make provision, the cost of delays and/or other changes are the responsibility of the participant.
 TTH reserves the right to decline, or accept, any individual as a trip member for any reason whatsoever.